-The Kaki Flower Vase was designed to be attached to a window without obstructing the view too much.
-The vase is a translucent sheet with a bubble of water that creates the illusion of levitating flowers.
+It is an extraordinary flower vase design that attaches to a window without obstructing the view much.
+The Kaki flower vase is a translucent sheet with a bubble of water that creates the illusion of levitating flowers.
 Designed in Japan by TODO, the light, adhesive sheet of PVC that makes the vase can be removed and reapplied over and over again.
 The vase is available in clear, blue and brown.
 It is the perfect vase for those who have pets or young children at home since this vase can never fall over and break.
 You can buy it from Japan Trend Shop.

 Japanese designer Yukihiro Kaneuchi has designed an original collection of sand vases that look like the sort of conical sand castles in the traditional Japanese game called Bou-Toshi.
 When at the beach, players create a heap of sand and place a branch in the center.
 The aim of the game is to takes turn removing the sand, said to represent a divine spirit, without causing the branch to fall.